Skip to main content

 Development Environment Setup

-# Clone and setup a project
+# Clone and setup a new project

 git clone https://github.com/org/repo.git